Chris Jamison: After The Voice

 In July 2019, Jamison joined the music staff Orchard Hill Church in Wexford, PA, after volunteering there since 2016; he continues to perform and record as a solo artist.

 Artistry

 Influences

 Jamison stated that he is open to any style of music, but his diverse style is heavily influenced by Allen Stone, Justin Timberlake, and John Mayer.

 Personal life

-Family and Religion

 Jamison got engaged to his girlfriend Jansen Hartmann on May 4, 2016, after being baptized the same day; as such, he is a Christian.
-They were married on May 19, 2017.
-They welcomed their first child in April 2020.
+They were married on May 19, 2017 and their first child was born in April 2020.